Bruce D. Perry

-Bruce D. Perry is an American psychiatrist, currently the senior fellow of the Child Trauma Academy in Houston, Texas and an adjunct professor of psychiatry and behavioral sciences at the Feinberg School of Medicine in Chicago.
+Bruce D. Perry is an American psychiatrist, currently the senior fellow of the Child Trauma Academy in Houston, Texas, and an adjunct professor of psychiatry and behavioral sciences at the Feinberg School of Medicine in Chicago.
 A clinician and researcher in children's mental health and the neurosciences, from 1993 to 2001 he was the Thomas S. Trammell Research Professor of Psychiatry at Baylor College of Medicine and chief of psychiatry at Texas Children's Hospital.
 He is also the author of several books.

 Early life and education

 Perry was born in 1955 in Bismarck, North Dakota, the second of four children.
 His father, Duncan Richard Perry, was a dentist, and his mother, Donna (née Henry) Perry, a homemaker.
-Perry attended Amherst College in Amherst, Massachusetts but did not graduate.
+Perry attended Amherst College in Amherst, Massachusetts, but did not graduate.
 He took classes that interested him but did not fulfill requirements for a bachelor's degree.
 Even without a bachelor's degree, he earned an M.D. and Ph.D. at Northwestern University.
 He completed a residency, from 1984 through 1987, in psychiatry at Yale University School of Medicine.
 In 1987, Perry had a fellowship in Child and Adolescent Psychiatry at the University of Chicago.

 Career

 Perry has served as a consultant and expert witness on many high-profile incidents involving traumatized children, including the Columbine High School massacre, the Oklahoma City bombing, the Waco siege, and the YFZ Ranch custody cases.
 He is one of the leads of The Child Trauma Academy (CTA) in Houston.
-His clinical research and practice focuses on examining the long-term effects of trauma in children, adolescents, and adults and has been instrumental in describing how traumatic events in childhood change the biology of the brain.
+His clinical research and practice focus on examining the long-term effects of trauma in children, adolescents, and adults and have been instrumental in describing how traumatic events in childhood change the biology of the brain.
 He is the author of more than 200 journal articles, book chapters, and scientific proceedings and is the recipient of a variety of professional awards.
 Perry's Neurosequential Model of Therapeutics is currently the working model used by Youthville's Trauma Recovery Center in Wichita, Kansas.